craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 This region of the Old is known as the Cordon.
 White-Church militants hold the majority of this area, and uses this outpost to supply and command operations within the Old performed by these soldiers.

 #### The Western Entrance
 The Western Entrance is one of the three formally operated gates in the walls that contain the Old.
+The standing orders of those stationed at the Western Entrance include both allowing entrants for a fee and disallowing, by fire and force, any unidentified persons from exiting.

 Entering this gate leads directly to the area within the Cordon known as the Reserve.